-My professional coach for three years, Lisa Rainsberger, sent me a message on my Facebook page about her daughter, who is only 14.
+My professional coach for three years, Lisa Rainsberger, sent me a message on my facebook page (when I was still on the platform) about her daughter, who is only 14.
 She ran a 17.11 5K recently but what she said was priceless.

 She does not wear a watch, trains only by the number of minutes on her training schedule and she has learned to feel and embrace the pain that running offers.
 I love that about her.
 She is so green and raw and undisturbed.
 My little 14 year old is a gift.